Professional Health Degree Options

 The College of Human Sciences' academic programs provide a strong foundation for your continued medical study.

-Our academic majors provide you with a practical, hands-on education focused on the healthy development of people and communities.
+Our academic majors provide you with a practical, holistic, hands-on education focused on the healthy development of people and communities.
 You will get a multidisciplinary, human-centered perspective that aligns with current trends in health professions.

 In addition, the College of Human Sciences enhances your pre-professional health education by: